francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintB/us001/04.tests-and-implementation/Readme.md

 ## 4. Tests

-**Test 1:** Check that is not possible to create an instance of skill with a special digits.
+**Test 1:** Check that is not possible to create an instance of skill with a special digits.- AC1

 	 @Test
     void verifySkillNameDontCanHaveSpecialCharactersOrNumber() {